Francis Coquelin: 2015–16 season

 He played in the season's opening match, the 2015 FA Community Shield against Chelsea, which Arsenal won 1–0.
 Coquelin missed two matches in September against Leicester City and Tottenham with a minor injury, and was dropped for a League Cup defeat to Sheffield Wednesday in October.
 Despite the three missed matches, Coquelin played in every other Arsenal match since the season begun, but his season was halted by a knee ligament injury sustained in a 2–1 defeat to West Brom that ruled him out for three months.

 Coquelin returned to training in mid-January 2016, and made his return to the first team on 30 January, playing from the start in Arsenal's 2–1 win over Burnley in the fourth round of the FA Cup.

 2016–17 season

 On 12 January 2017, Coquelin signed a new long-term contract with Arsenal.

 Valencia

 On 11 January 2018, Coquelin signed a contract with Spanish La Liga club Valencia for a reported fee of €14 million.
 He scored the third goal of his career and his first for Valencia on 17 February the same year, against Malaga in the 80th minute from a corner.

 Villarreal

 On 12 August 2020, Coquelin signed for fellow Spanish club Villarreal, for a reported €13 million, on a four-year deal.

+Nantes

+On 31 January 2025, Coquelin joined Ligue 1 club Nantes, signing a contract until the end of the season.
+He made his debut for the club coming on as a substitute in a 3–1 home win over Lens, providing an assist in the league for the first time in over 13 years.
+On 17 May 2025, he netted his first goal for the club in a 3–0 victory over Montpellier.